 c) How can you set up BOGO on your online shop?

-a) What are the pros and cons of discounts on some products if customer purchases other?
+a) What are the pros and cons of discounts on some products if the customer purchases others?

-- Market multiple products: The particularity of this discounts is that it allows you to promote more than one product at the same time.
+- Market multiple products: The particularity of this discount is that it allows you to promote more than one product at the same time.
 Enticing the customer to buy more.

 - Boost the sales of products that are upsells: When the proposed related products add value to the main product, customers may perceive it as a cool deal and not hesitate to purchase from you.
 You only need to give him the feeling that he is the winner of the deal, and just watch your expensive products move.